Felipe-Aquino/postdigress/README.md

   2. Press _c_ or _i_ to focus on the other panes.
 You can use the vi-like keys to navigate.

-* Help: Show this text that you area currently reading
 * Quit: Quits the application

 ### Tricks